ylu999/quantum_class/Quantum Information Science I, Part 1/1. History and development of quantum computation/b. History of quantum mechanics and quantum computation/Information is Quantum.md

 Quantum information processing is reducible to one- and two-qubit gate operations.
 Qubits and quantum gates are fungible among different quantum systems.

-The central principle of quantum mechanics is ####the Superposition Principle Between any two reliably distinguishable states of a physical system (for example vertically and horizontally polarized single photons) there are intermediate states(for example diagonal photons) that are not reliably distinguishable from either original state
+#### Superposition Principle: The central principle of quantum mechanics
+Between any two reliably distinguishable states of a physical system (for example vertically and horizontally polarized single photons) there are intermediate states(for example diagonal photons) that are not reliably distinguishable from either original state